LuzFaltex/docs/docs/contribute/get-started-setup-local.md

 ---
 # Set up Git repository locally for documentation

-This article describes the steps to set up a git repository on your local machine, with the intent to contribute to Microsoft documentation.
+This article describes the steps to set up a git repository on your local machine, with the intent to contribute to LuzFaltex documentation.
 Contributors may use a locally cloned repository to add new articles, do major edits on existing articles, or change artwork.

 You run these one-time setup activities to get started contributing:
 > [!div class="checklist"]